-- When capitalized and in the singular, it refers to Jesus.
+- When "son" is capitalized, the phrase refers to Jesus.

-In no instance does it refer to someone with a godly heritage.
-All who are called sons of God have one thing in common.
+In no instance does "son of God' refer to someone with a godly heritage.
+All who are called God's sons have one thing in common.
 They have all been directly created by God.
 God made Adam.
 God made the angels.
-Jesus was begotten by the power of God.
+Jesus was begotten by the power of God (.
 And believers are born again and made sons of God by the Spirit of God.

 To employ the term "son of God" for men merely derived from a godly man would be out of line with other uses in Scripture.
 The Sethite men came from human parentage rather than divine creation, and they were not even sons of God in a spiritual sense, if they disobeyed God and married pagan women.
 Thus, considering all the evidence, we conclude that the traditional interpretation is correct.
 The sons of God were angels.